tiktok/pnpm-sync/pnpm-sync-cli-demo/README.md

 ### 3. Run `pnpm-sync prepare` to generate the `pnpm-sync.json` file.

-The `pnpm-sync prepare` command takes two required arguments, the `pnpm-lock.yaml` file path and `.pnpm` folder path.<br> Assuming you are under `examples/use-pnpm-sync` folder, then in this example, the command will be:
+The `pnpm-sync prepare` command takes two required arguments, the `pnpm-lock.yaml` file path and `.pnpm` folder path.<br> Assuming you are under `pnpm-sync-cli-demo` folder, then in this example, the command will be:
 ```
-pnpm-sync prepare --lockfile=../../pnpm-lock.yaml --store=../../node_modules/.pnpm
+pnpm-sync prepare --lockfile=../pnpm-lock.yaml --store=../node_modules/.pnpm
 ```
 After run this command, you can check `node_modules` folder under lib1, you will the `pnpm-sync.json` file, like below:
 ```